Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Quantization of a new Hamiltonian density

+In this section, a new Hamiltonian density inspired by Dirac's canonical Hamiltonian density and the De Donder-Weyl Hamiltonian density.
+Our strategy is to develop a new Hamiltonian formulation by taking the local time-like component of a frame field combining it with the DDW canonical momentum to obtain something more similar to the Dirac canonical momentum.
+By contracting a time-like unit vector $\hat{\tau}_{\mu}(x) = e_\mu^0(x)$ with the poly-momentum field to give $\pi(x) = \hat{\tau}_\mu \pi^\mu(x)$, the new Hamiltonian density limits to Dirac's Hamiltonian density when the unit vector is $\hat{\tau}^{\mu}(x)=(1,0,0,0)$.
+In this manner, we can locally refer to different spacetime foliations with applications for dynamical foliation schemes.
+The new canonical momentum field is found to be covariant with respect to the global manifold, yet is symplectic with respect to the (position) field $\phi(x)$.
+This new approach is well suited for canonical quantum relativistic evolution with manifestly covariant and symplectic fields.

-By introducing a time-like vector $\tau^{\mu}$, a new quantization procedure is found that limits to Dirac's canonical quantization when the unit vector is $\hat{\tau}^{\mu}=(1,0,0,0)$.
-This new approach to quantum relativistic evolution is manifestly covariant with canonical symplectic fields.
-A main result is the canonical and covariant commutation relation of a scalar field $\phi$ with its conjugate field for classical, 1st, and 2nd quantized fields.
+A key result is the canonical and covariant commutation relations of a scalar field $\phi$ with its conjugate field for classical, 1st, and 2nd quantized fields.
 For classical fields $\phi(x,p_x)$ over phase space (inspired by KvN mechanics), a Fourier-conjugate wavenumber field $\kappa(y,p_y)$ is found, which can be first quantized to give $\phi(x)$ and $\kappa(y)$ as classical fields over spacetime instead of phase space.
 Table~\eqref{table:012} summarizes the different possible phase space configurations of classical and quantum fields.
-Note that $\phi(x)$ is typically referred to as a classical field, but in our context, first quantization of KvN mechanics over fields implies that classical fields such as $\phi(x)$ are actually first quantized.
+Note that $\phi(x)$ is typically referred to as a classical field, but in our context, first quantization of KvN mechanics over fields implies that classical fields such as $\phi(x)$ are actually first quantized, which is expanded upon in Section \eqref{classical-fields}.
 Quantum fields are depicted by capital letters, which lead to $\Phi(x)$ and the conjugate momentum $\Pi(y)$ as second quantized fields,